 You can find all my free patterns in my Paper Glitter Glue Library.
 Please note that I list the patterns chronologically.
 That means you will find the newest 13 Days of Halloween paper house pattern first at the top of the library.
 I mostly list these houses by their number.
 Today’s house is Halloween Paper House No. 8.

-- Halloween House No. 8 Pattern PDF
+- Halloween House No. 8 Pattern PDF or SVG pattern

 - Tracing paper (if you are tracing to the cardboard)